Stability of solitons under rapidly oscillating random perturbations of the initial conditions: Conclusion and comments

-For the NLS and KdV equations, the study of soliton emergence from a localized, bounded initial condition perturbed by a wide class of rapidly oscillating random processes can be reduced to the study of a canonical system of SDEs, formally corresponding to the white noise perturbation of the initial condition.
+For the NLS and KdV equations, the study of soliton emergence from a localized, bounded initial condition perturbed by a~wide class of rapidly oscillating random processes can be reduced to the study of a~canonical system of SDEs, formally corresponding to the white noise perturbation of the initial condition.
 The integrated covariance is the only parameter of the perturbation process that influences the limit system of SDEs.
 From the study of this limit system, one obtains quantitative information on the modification of solitons due to the random perturbation.

-For the NLS equation we have a threshold effect: if for the deterministic initial condition the integral $\int_\R U_0(x) \dd x$ exceeds $\pi/2$ at least one soliton is created.
-In this case, a small amplitude random perturbation of the initial condition results in a small variation in amplitude for the created soliton.
-However, the speed of the created soliton is not substantially modified, unless the perturbation is complex.
+For the NLS equation we have a threshold effect: if for the deterministic initial condition the integral $\int_\mathbb{R} U_0(x) \,\dd x$ exceeds $\pi/2$, at least one soliton is created.
+In this case, a small-amplitude random perturbation of the initial condition results in a small variation in amplitude for the created soliton.
+However, if the phase of the (possibly complex) perturbation is constant and equal to the phase of the deterministic background initial condition, the speed of the created soliton is not modified.
+On the contrary, a complex perturbation with varying phase can modify both the amplitudes and speeds of solitons.\vadjust{\goodbreak}

-On the other hand, since the KdV equation does not present a threshold phenomenon, a small amplitude random perturbation always results in a small variation in both speed and amplitude of the created soliton, for any non negative initial condition.
+Since the KdV equation does not present a threshold phenomenon, a small-amplitude random perturbation always results in a small variation in both speed and amplitude of the created soliton, for any nonnegative initial condition.

-As for "quiescent" soliton, for both NLS and KdV a stochastic perturbation has a positive probability (depending on the type of perturbation used) of creating a new real soliton.
+As for a ``quiescent'' soliton, for both NLS and KdV a stochastic perturbation has a positive probability (depending on the type of perturbation used) of creating a new real soliton.